opencog/opencog/examples/pln/inference-control-learning/README.md

 Inference Control Rule
 ----------------------

-Generally the inference control rules will be represent as Cognitive Schematics, where
+Generally the control rules will be represent as Cognitive Schematics, where

 * Context:
   + The backward chainer has been queried to prove T